-In most supermarkets you can buy mild, medium or hot curry powder and these are quite adequate for making a curry dip or a dish such as Coronation Chicken but no self-respecting Indian housewife would ever use premade curry powder.
+In most supermarkets you can buy mild, medium or hot curry powder and these are quite adequate for making a curry dip or a dish such as Coronation Chicken but no self-respecting Indian housewife would ever use pre-made curry powder.
 Many Indian curry powder recipes are regional and most Indian families will have their own recipes for curry powder which have been handed down through the generations.

 So, in a nutshell, curry powder is a blend of many different spices and herbs but no matter what it contains it will be freshly ground every day.

-- 6 dried red chillies
+- 6 dried red chilies

-3 tsp coriander seeds
+- 3 tsp coriander seeds

-2 tsp cumin seeds
+- 2 tsp cumin seeds

-1/2 tsp mustard seeds
+- 1/2 tsp mustard seeds

-1 tsp black peppercorns
+- 1 tsp black peppercorns

-1 tsp fenugreek seeds
+- 1 tsp fenugreek seeds

-10 fresh curry leaves
+- 10 fresh curry leaves

-1/2 tsp ground ginger
+- 1/2 tsp ground ginger

-1 tbsp ground turmeric
+- 1 tbsp ground turmeric

-Adjust the heat by altering the number of chillies.
+Adjust the heat by altering the number of chilies.
 Dry fry the whole spices until they smell fragrant and grind using a pestle and mortar or an electric coffee grinder (which is much easier).
 Mix in the other ingredients and you have curry powder.